Orlando Arcia Player Props: Braves vs. Nationals

 Nationals Pitching Rankings (2022)

-- Nationals pitchers combined to surrender 244 total home runs at a clip of 1.5 per game (the most in baseball).
+- Nationals pitchers combined to give up 244 total home runs at a rate of 1.5 per game (the most in the league).

-- Gray will make his first start of the season for the Nationals.
+- Gore will make his first start of the season for the Nationals.

-- In his last appearance on Wednesday, Sept.
-28, the 25-year-old right-hander started the game and went six innings against the Atlanta Braves.
+- The 24-year-old left-hander came out of the bullpen and threw 1 1/3 innings in his last appearance on Monday, July 25 against the Detroit Tigers.

 © 2023 Data Skrive.
 All rights reserved.